-This will trigger an alert sound that has been specified in the section titled "Global Settings \Alert Sound."
-Check this option to enable audio alerts for the selected camera.
+This will trigger an alert sound that has been specified in the section titled "Global Settings \ Alert Sound."
+Check this option to enable audio alert for the camera selected.

 Enable digital input

 This function is similar to "Enable Motion Detect" mentioned above.
 Once this option has been checked, a digital input device will be able to trigger an alert sound and recording.